lisbeth34/-finance_calculators.py./README.md

 Python 3.x
 Usage
 Clone or download the repository to your local machine.
 Navigate to the directory where the script is located.
 Run the script using Python:
 bash
 Copy code
 python finance_calculator.py
 Follow the prompts to enter the necessary details for your calculation.
 Functionality
 1. Investment Calculation
-When prompted, choose 'investment'.
+Choose 'investment' when prompted.
 Enter the amount of money you are depositing.
 Enter the interest rate as a percentage.
 Enter the number of years you plan on investing.
 Choose between 'simple' or 'compound' interest.
 The program will display the total amount after the specified number of years.
 2. Bond Calculation
-When prompted, choose 'bond'.
+Choose 'bond' when prompted.
 (Note: This feature is mentioned but not implemented in the provided code.)
 Example
 plaintext
 Copy code